tripal/tripal/README.txt

 Future Work
 --------------
-Currently, Tripal only supports visualization of a subset of the current Chado schema, but further development is underway.
+Currently, Tripal only supports a large subset of the current Chado schema, but further development is underway.
 Meanwhile, others can use the Tripal API to develop their own extensions.
 Those extensions can in turn be made available for anyone to use.
 These